 A doctor may administer the hepatitis B vaccine in two, three, or four doses.

 An autoimmune disease causes hepatitis when the immune system attacks the liver.
-Autoimmune hepatitis is often genetic in origin, but factors such as viral infection or drug use may trigger the condition.
+Autoimmune hepatitis is

 The most common symptoms are:

 However, some people may not experience any symptoms.